AsemAlhaidary/hexo-generator-database/README.md

 # hexo-db-generator
-Generate a JSON file contains the Database of HEXO blog
+Extract the database of the HEXO blog into JSON or XML files

 ## Install